Oswatik/Catch-a-Car/README.md

 # Catch-a-Car

-An automatic number plate recognition(ANPR) system for easy recognition of veichle number plates done using OpenCV for image reading and applied concepts of transfer learning using EasyOCR library.
+An automatic number plate recognition(ANPR) system for easy recognition of vehicle number plates done using OpenCV for image reading and applied concepts of transfer learning using EasyOCR library.
 EasyOCR is an open-source library for image to text conversion.

 ## Tools used:-